 Furthermore, this will have a dramatic impact on data quality which in turn is the foundation for efficient decision making and risk reduction.

-So even though the industry is changing there are ways that the automotive retail sector can start to adapt its operations to reduce cost, to free up cash for growth and capital investment in new retail experiences and channels.
+So even though the industry is changing there are ways that the automotive retail sector can start to adapt its operations to reduce cost and to free up cash for growth and capital investment in new retail experiences and channels.